okhaliukova/okhaliukova.github.io/_pages/teaching.md

 ---
 ### **MATH 111 — Calculus for Scientists and Engineers I**
-Topics: Limits, differentiation, integration, and core calculus concepts with applications to engineering and the physical sciences.
+Topics: Limits, differentiation, integration, and core calculus concepts with applications in engineering and physics.

 ---